The Century’s Best Holiday Campaigns

 Like we said earlier, the 2010s saw the rise of the 2-minute tearjerker.
 Like putting a post-it on your dog.

-Home Alone Again with the Google Assistant (2018)
+Home Alone Again with Google Assistant (2018)

 Hey, Macaulay!
 Using one of the best holiday movies of the 90s (ever?) and updating all of Kevin McCallister’s antics while he’s home alone using Google Assistant = a home run.

-Best Holiday Ads of Today
+The Best Holiday Campaigns of Today

 Disney’s From Our Family to Yours (2020)